There is a crisis

-No to drugs alcohol and smoking is the Muslim way.
 The crisis of drug addiction has extended beyond the boundaries of all communities.
-It is important for all of us to educate ourselves about the dangers of drug, alcohol, and tobacco addictions.
-Most importantly, we should teach our children about the disastrous effects of these drugs on health and on social and economic conditions.
+It is vital to educate ourselves about the dangers of drug, alcohol, and tobacco addictions.
+Likewise, we should teach our children about these drugs’ disastrous effects on our health, social relationship, and economic state.
 Also, we need to watch out for the danger signs of addiction in our children.
-Certainly, our complaisance can fool us!
+Indeed, our complaisance can fool us!
 Addiction can affect anyone in our close family or friends.
-This is to say, that we need to help each other before the disaster strikes.
-You will find Booklets, VDOs and free courses in the following link.
-So, please click: https://www.drugfreeworld.org/FURL/data/www.drugfreeworld.org/files/truth-about-cocaine-booklet-en.pdf
+This is to say that we need to help each other before the disaster strikes.

 The thrill that brings misery

-Addiction is a leading cause for physical and psychological disabilities caused by human behavior.
+Addiction is a leading cause of physical and psychological disabilities caused by human behavior.
 The temporary pleasure from the intoxicants frequently turns into chronic addiction.
-This comes with accompanying social and personal misery.
+We must remember that addiction comes with accompanying social and personal misery.
 The Quranic term Khamr (Arabic: خم) means intoxicant.
-Traditional Islamic literature often use Khamr for alcohol.
-This is reasonable to include other addictive agents to the list, including all narcotic agents, cocaine, marijuana, amphetamine etc. Prophet (Peace be up on him) said: every intoxicant is khamr, and every khamr is forbidden.
+Traditional Islamic literature often uses Khamr for alcohol., though it is reasonable to include other addictive agents to the list.
+The list contains all narcotic agents, cocaine, marijuana, amphetamine, etc. Prophet (Peace be upon him) said: every intoxicant is khamr, and every khamr is forbidden.

 The history of addiction

 People from very early times in the history used intoxicants.
-During Babylonian era, the Babylonian worshipers used intoxicants as early as 2700BC.
-Also the Chinese around 7000 BC. and the ancient Egyptians used intoxicants.
+During the Babylonian era, the Babylonian worshipers used stimulants as early as 2700BC.
+Also, the Chinese around 7000 BC. and the ancient Egyptians also used intoxicants.

 This is clear and simple in Islam

 The Quran has made it’s standing clear on the issues of alcohol and other intoxicants.
-The Quranic approach on these issues are deliberate.
+The Quranic approach to these issues is deliberate.
 It also takes into account the human physiological effects of sudden withdrawal from these substances.

 Medical science meets the Quran on Alcohol

-Prof Jeremy Pearson, the associate medical director at the British Heart Foundation echoed the Quranic view on Alcohol in his statement.
+Prof Jeremy Pearson, the associate medical director at the British Heart Foundation, has echoed the Quranic view on Alcohol.
 In his statement, he mentioned: “While there may be a slight benefit to heart and circulatory health from modest drinking, many studies have shown that the overall health risks of drinking alcohol outweigh any benefits.” https://kfor.com/2018/08/24/no-amount-of-alcohol-is-good-for-your-overall-health-global-study-says/

-The following Quranic verse summerizes the findings on Alcohol consumption by modern medical science.
+The following Quranic verse summarizes the findings on Alcohol consumption by modern medical science.

 The Quranic prohibition

 The new Muslims, like the Arabs of the time, used to drink alcohol.
 Jabir ibn Abd Allah narrated that some people drank alcoholic beverages in the morning of the Uhud battle.
-They died as martyrs in the same day.
+They died as martyrs on the same day.
 However, this happened before the Quran prohibited wine.
-The prohibition in Alcohol came in stages.
+The prohibition of Alcohol came in stages.

 Discouragement of intoxicants

-The Quran began with a prohibition on attending prayers under influence of substances.
-Because, intoxicants can fog people’s mind.
+The Quran began with a prohibition on attending prayers under the influence of substances.
+Because intoxicants can fog people’s minds.
 (Quran: 4-43)*

 Preparation to abandon intoxicants

-Another verse followed this initial verse suggesting that intoxicants had some benefits in them but also had evils.
-However, the evil was much greater than the good in it.
+Another verse followed this initial verse suggesting that intoxicants had some benefits and had something unacceptable ill effect.
+However, the ill effects were much greater than the good in it.
 (Quran: 2-219)*

 Progression to total prohibition

-Finally, the unequivocal ban of consuming alcohol and intoxicants was revealed.
+Finally, the Quran revealed the absolute ban on consuming alcohol and intoxicants.
 (Quran 5: 90-91).

 The Quran: 4-43